Skip to main content

 Historic Detours:

-The West Devon Way also offers the opportunity to explore historic sites such as the medieval Lydford Castle.
+The West Devon Way also allows exploring historic sites such as the medieval Lydford Castle.
 This fascinating relic from the past is surrounded by lush greenery and provides insight into the region's rich heritage.
 If you are starting or finishing your walk at Okehampton, walk out to the captivating ruins of Okehampton Castle.

 Wildlife Encounters:

 Nature enthusiasts will be thrilled by the variety of wildlife that calls this area home.
-Keep an eye out for buzzards soaring overhead, shy deer darting through the woodlands, and the cheerful songs of resident birds.
+Look for buzzards soaring overhead, shy deer darting through the woodlands, and the cheerful songs of resident birds.

 Where to Stay: Dartmoor and West Devon Holiday Cottages